r. Provisions Contingent Liabilities and Contingent Assets

 1. All transactions are in the ordinary course of business on terms equivalent to those that prevail in an arm's length transaction.

-2. The Company has not granted loans or advances that is repayable on demand or without specifying any terms or period of repayment to promoters, directors, KMPs and the related parties (as defined under the Companies Act, 2013), either severally or jointly with any other person, for the financial years ended 31st March 2024 and 31st March 2023.
+2. The Company has not granted loans or advances that is repayable on demand or without specifying any terms or period of repayment to promoters, directors, KMPs and the related parties (as defined under the Companies Act, 2013), either severally or jointly with any other person, for the financial years ended March 31, 2025 and March 31, 2024.

-6. There were no termination benefits and share based payment to any Key Management Personnel (KMP) during the year ended 31st March 2024 and 31st March 2023.
+6. There were no termination benefits and share based payment to any Key Management Personnel (KMP) during the year ended 31st March 2025 and 31st March 2024

 7. Outstanding balances as at the year ended are unsecured and settlement takes place in cash / transfer of assets.

-8. For the year 31st March 2024 and 31st March 2023, there are no amounts incurred for provision of Key Management Personnel services that are provided by a separate entity.
+8. For the year 31st March 2025 and 31st March 2024, there are no amounts incurred for provision of Key Management Personnel services that are provided by a separate entity.

 9. The provisions relating to Post Employment Benefits (Gratuity) and Other Long Term Benefits (Leave encashment) are determined based on actuarial valuation for the Company as a whole.
 Accordingly such benefits provided to individual Key Management Personnel is not disclosed above.

-45. FiNANCiAL risk MANAGEMENT FRAMEWORK
+45. FINANCIAL RiSK MANAGEMENT FRAMEWORK

 The company is engaged in finance business and like any other NBFC is exposed to risks such as credit risk, liquidity risk, market risk, operational risks etc. The company follows pro-active risk management practices to mitigate these risks.
 The risk management policies are periodically reviewed by the Risk Management Committee and Audit Committee.